Meike-K/hello_genomics_calc_py36/README.md

     │       └── summary.md.j2
     └── test (best practise)
   ```
-  This structure helps to create docker images and test things on ease.
+  This structure helps to create docker images and test your app easily.

   **Tip:** This sample app has already the structure required - just clone it and get started.
-  **Hint:** In the following we assume that you cloned the "hello_genomics_calc" app and just modify files.
+  **Hint:** In the following we assume that you cloned the [hello_genomics_calc] app and modify files to get your python app running.

 2. Edit the `manifest.json`:
   - Define each parameter / constant you want to use in your application